yassouali/ml-blog/_posts/2020-05-15-deep-semi-supervised.md

 ## Semi-supervised learning methods

-There have been many SSL methods and approches that have introduced over the years, SSL algorithms can be broadly divided into the following categories:
+There have been many SSL methods and approches that have been introduced over the years, SSL algorithms can be broadly divided into the following categories:

 - **Consistency Regularization (Consistency Training).** Based on the assumption that if a realistic perturbation was applied to the unlabeled data points, the prediction should not change significantly.
 We can then train the model to have a consistent prediction on a given unlabeled example and its perturbed version.
-- **Proxy-label Methods.** These models leverage a trained model on the labeled set to produce additional training examples extracted from the unlabeled set based on some heuristic.
+- **Proxy-label Methods.** Such methods leverage a trained model on the labeled set to produce additional training examples extracted from the unlabeled set based on some heuristic.
 These approaches can also referred to as *self-teaching* or *bootstrapping* algorithms; we follow [Ruder et al.](https://arxiv.org/abs/1804.09530) and refer to them as proxy-label methods.
 Some examples of such methods are *Self-training*, *Co-training* and *Multi-View Learning*.
 - **Generative models.** Similar to the supervised setting, where the learned features on one task can be transferred to other down stream tasks.
-Generative models that are able to generate images from the data distribution \\(p(x)\\) must learn transferable features to a supervised task on \\(p(x \| y)\\) for a given task with targets \\(y\\).
+Generative models that are able to generate images from the data distribution \\(p(x)\\) must learn transferable features to a supervised task \\(p(x \| y)\\) for a given task with targets \\(y\\).
 - **Graph Based Methods.** A labeled and unlabeled data points constitute the nodes of the graph, and the objective is to propagate the labels from the labeled nodes to the unlabeled ones.
 The similarity of two nodes \\(n_i\\) and \\(n_j\\) is reflected by how strong is the edge \\(e_{ij}\\) between them.

 In addition to these main categories, their is also some SSL work on **entropy minimization**, where we force the model to make confident predictions by minimizing the entropy of the predictions.
-In addition to **pseudo-labeling**, where a trained model on the labeled data is utilized to label the unlabeled portion and the new targets are used in a standard supervised setting, which can be seen as a special case of self-training.
 Consistency training can also be considered as a proxy-label method, with a subtle difference where instead of considering the predictions as ground-truths and compute the cross-entropy loss, we enforce a consistency of predictions by minimize a given distance between the outputs.